TICKET SALES TERMINATED

 The 27 Club

-27 York Street Ottawa, ON K1N 5S7
+27 York Street, Ottawa, ON K1N 5S7

 No Joy (Montreal shoegaze)

-with special guests TBA
+with very special guests

 licensed 19+ w/ photo ID